sveltejs/svelte/.github/PULL_REQUEST_TEMPLATE.md

-## Svelte compiler rewrite

-Please note that [the Svelte codebase is currently being rewritten](https://svelte.dev/blog/runes).
-Thus, it's best to hold off on new features or refactorings for the time being.

 ### Before submitting the PR, please make sure you do the following

 - [ ] It's really useful if your PR references an issue where it is discussed ahead of time.
 In many cases, features are absent for a reason.
 For large changes, please create an RFC: https://github.com/sveltejs/rfcs